SimGus/Chatette/cli.md

    If we add a number at the end of one of those commands (separated from the command by a whitespace), we ask to limit the answer to X strings (selected randomly from the possible strings).
 If X is larger than the number of possible strings, the command simply returns all the possible strings.

-- `generate <adapter> alias "<alias-name>"` generates all possible strings and format them as they would if adapter `<adapter>` was used.
+- `generate <adapter> alias "<alias-name>"` generates all possible strings and formats them as they would if adapter `<adapter>` was used.
 Similar commands for slots and intents exist.
 Again, appending a number at the end of the command limits the number of examples generated.

   Two adapters currently exist: `rasa` and `jsonl`.

   `generate` alone will execute the generation as it would have executed in non-interactive mode.
+Adding the adapter's name will make this generation use this adapter.

 - `rule "<rule>"` will generate the rule using all the units that have been defined in the template file(s).
 We can redirect its outputs to a file as before.
 If you need to use double quotes in the rule, escape it with a backslash `\`.